 I see my role as an OBM being not just someone who can execute on a plan, but who can design a plan with growth and efficiency in mind.
-I charge a premium for my services so it doesn’t always make sense for a client to keep me around for the day-to-day (and I like the flexibility of more short-term projects anyway).
+I charge a premium for my services so it doesn’t always make sense for a client to keep me around for the day-to-day if they are somewhat hands-on (and I like the flexibility of more short-term projects anyway).

 What makes an “Online Business Manager” different from a “Virtual Assistant” or “Project Manager”?

 There can be a lot of crossover in what a “Virtual Assistant”, “Online Business Manager”, and “Project Manager” does, so it’s important to understand the nuances that separate each role.
 Not only does the amount of responsibility vary greatly, but so does the level of compensation.

 A “Virtual Assistant” or “VA” is someone that is hired to help complete certain tasks.

 A Virtual Assistant has no real project oversight, does not manage staff, and isn’t responsible for reaching goals.
 While there are VA generalists – those who can handle a multitude of different tasks – it tends to be more efficient for both the business owner and the VA to narrow scope of function.